CODE OF CIVIL PROCEDURE IN ITALY

 The Italian legal system generally upholds the parties' choice of law.
 The Italian courts are required to follow European Union Regulations (EC) 593/2008 on the law applicable to contractual duties (Rome I) and (EC) 864/2007 on the law applicable to non-contractual obligations (Rome II) when deciding whether Italian or another law applies to a given case.

 In civil or commercial issues, service throughout EU member states is controlled by Regulation (EC) 1393/2007 on serving judicial and extrajudicial documents in the member states (Service of Documents Regulation).
-Service outside of the EU shall be governed by the Hague Service Convention of 1965 (HCCH Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters).
+Service outside the EU shall be governed by the Hague Service Convention 1965 (HCCH Convention on the Service Abroad of Judicial and Extrajudicial Documents in Civil and Commercial Matters).

 OUR PROCESS